 What about pay stubs?

-Whether paid by check or cash, the Actor must be issued a record of gross salary; an itemization of additional payments (overtime, clothing rental, etc.), itemized deductions and net salary for their records.
+Whether paid by check, cash, or electronically, the Actor must be issued a record of gross salary; an itemization of additional payments (overtime, clothing rental, etc.), itemized deductions and net salary for their records.

 How much are the pension and health payments?